 - 100% of the money raised by the community groups stays with them to benefit the community.

-SwineSong returned in 2022 to sell-out concerts at the Memorial Hall in Woodford in April, the Esk’s Somerset Civic Centre in June, the Stanthorpe Civic Centre in August and the Maleny Community Centre in October.
+SwineSong returned in 2022 to sell-out concerts at the Memorial Hall in Woodford, Esk’s Somerset Civic Centre, the Stanthorpe Civic Centre, and the Maleny Community Centre.
+Kingaroy was added in 2024.
 Other Regional Queensland towns are now being considered.
 Any ideas?
 Let us know.